Freaky/fast-bytecount/README.md

 # fast-bytecount

-This is a port of the "SSE2" (it actually looks like SSE4.2?) byte counting algorithm from the Rust [bytecount] crate to C.
+This is a port of the AVX2 and SSE4.1 bytecount functions from the Rust [bytecount] crate to C, including runtime CPU feature detection (in theory).

 [bytecount]: https://github.com/llogiq/bytecount